neoforged/Documentation/docs/resources/client/models/items.md

 # Client Items

 Client Items are the in-code representation of how an `ItemStack` should be rendered within the game, specifying what models to use given what state.
-The client items rea located within the `items` subdirectory within the [`assets` folder][assets], specified by the relative location within `DataComponents#ITEM_MODEL`.
+The client items are located within the `items` subdirectory within the [`assets` folder][assets], specified by the relative location within `DataComponents#ITEM_MODEL`.
 By default, this is the registry name of the object (e.g. `minecraft:apple` would be located at `assets/minecraft/items/apple.json` by default).

 The client items are stored within the `ModelManager`, which can be accessed through `Minecraft.getInstance().modelManager`.
 Then, you can call `ModelManager#getItemModel` or `getItemProperties` to get the client item information by its [`ResourceLocation`][rl].